GEORGEWWWU/NetSpeed-Dynamic/README.en.md

 ## Usage

 1. Launch the app to open the main console.
-2. Turn on the Widget switch to show the floating Dynamic Island.
+2. Enable the Widget switch to show the floating Dynamic Island.
-3. Drag it with the mouse and use the context menu for lock/reset/close actions.
+3. Drag it with the mouse and use the right-click menu to lock, reset, close, toggle the glow border, or pin it on top.
-4. Configure music platform selection, notification preferences, theme, opacity, and startup behavior.
+4. Configure music platform selection, notification preferences, theme, opacity, auto-start, and taskbar plugin settings.
-5. Open the Personalization Center to adjust physics, appearance, size, and scaling.
+5. Open the Personalization Center to adjust animation behavior, appearance, size, and scaling.

-> Note: This project is deeply adapted for Windows and relies on system SMTC, COM, and WinAPI features.
+> Note: This project is deeply adapted for Windows and relies on system SMTC, WinAPI, COM, and notification-management features.

 ## License